Parallel Painting

 Kitchen Size

 A small galley kitchen with 20 doors may finish closer to 10 days.
-A large kitchen with an island, pantry, and 55+ doors may take the full two weeks or slightly longer.
+A bigger kitchen with an island, pantry, and 55+ doors may take the full two weeks or slightly longer.
 More pieces means more spray time and more dry time between coats.

 Existing Damage or Previous Paint Failure